3elephants/3elephants/README.md

 If you are curious to learn about the project roadmap; please check out our [Trello Board](https://trello.com/b/ar3tb4be/3elephants).

 [![Build Status](https://travis-ci.org/3elephants/3elephants.svg?branch=master)](https://travis-ci.org/3elephants/3elephants)
+_Please Note: Test Cases won't run because Travis requires a local ElasticSearch instance in order for this to work.
+The test cases are still applicable so make sure you test locally before making a PR._
 ## Getting Started

 ### Prerequisites